The architecture of a workstation

 The hardware components of the computer are structured around the main board comprising a few integrated circuits and many electronic components such as capacitors, resistors, etc. All these components are soldered to the card and are connected by the printed circuit connections and by a large number of connectors: this card is called the motherboard.

-The motherboard is housed in a case (or chassis), with slots for storage devices on the front, as well as buttons to control the power of the computer and a number of lights to check the working condition of the device and the activity of the hard disks.
+The motherboard is housed in a case (or chassis), with slots for storage devices on the front, as well as buttons to control the power of the computer and several lights to check the working condition of the device and the activity of the hard disks.
 On the rear side, the box has openings facing the expansion cards and the input-output interfaces connected to the motherboard.

 Finally, the box houses a power supply unit (commonly called a power supply), responsible for supplying a stable and continuous electric current to all of the computer’s components.
 The power supply is therefore used to convert the alternating current from the electrical network (220 or 110 Volts) into a DC voltage of 5 Volts for computer components and 12 Volts for certain internal peripherals (disks, CD-ROM drives, …).
 The power supply is characterized by its power, which conditions the number of peripherals that the computer is capable of supplying.

 We call the “central unit”, the assembly consisting of the housing and the elements it contains.
-Elements are external to the central unit are called peripherals.
+Elements external to the central unit are called peripherals.